KinNaka/KinNaka/README.md

 # 💫 About Me

-🌍 Ho Chi Minh City, Vietnam
+🌍 Can Tho City, Vietnam
 💻 Backend Developer | 🤖 AI-Assisted Coding Enthusiast

 Backend-focused developer with hands-on experience in designing and building RESTful APIs, authentication systems, and scalable server-side applications.